-Four-time World Champion Sebastian Vettel became Formula One’s youngest winner in just his second season in the sport in an under-performing car.
+Four-time World Champion Sebastian Vettel became Formula 1’s youngest winner in just his second season in the sport in an under-performing car.
 With a car at its best, he dominated the pinnacle of motorsport for four seasons, before racing with Ferrari from 2015.
 In 2021, Vettel looks to rejuvenate his career with a move to Aston Martin.

 |Full Name||Sebastian Vettel|